sampta2023/sampta2023_source/content/call-for-papers.md

 Full paper submission and co-author registration deadline: **April 01, 2023 AoE** (Note: previously, there were separate deadlines for the abstract and paper submission.
 These are now combined, and the deadline has been extended.
 You needn't submit anything before April 1st.)

-Author notification: May 10, 2023 AoE (Note: We are still waiting for finalization of some reviews, and are working to get the author notifications out as soon as possible.
-The author response window will be extended to compensate for this delay.)
+Author notification: May 10, 2023 AoE

-Camera-ready, poster, and video submission: **Saturday July 1, 2023 AoE**
+Camera-ready and poster submission: **Saturday July 1, 2023 AoE**

 The site will start accepting submissions on: **Friday** **January 9th, 2023**